Nick Crawford

-Nick Crawford (born January 2, 1990) is a Canadian ice hockey player who is currently playing for Rødovre Mighty Bulls in the danish Superisligaen.
-Having last played for DVTK Jegesmedvék in the Tipsport liga (Slovak).
+Nick Crawford (born January 2, 1990) is a Canadian former professional ice hockey player.
 He was selected in the 6th round (164th overall) of the 2008 NHL Entry Draft by the Buffalo Sabres.

 Playing career

 Amateur

 Crawford grew up playing minor hockey in the Toronto area and played for the Chinguacousy Blues, Vaughan Kings, Mississauga Rebels and Don Mills Flyers.
 He was a member of the 2003 All-Ontario Peewee Champion Vaughan Kings and the 2005-06 GTHL Champion Don Mills Flyers.

 After minor hockey, Crawford was selected in the 1st round (12th overall) of the 2006 OHL Priority Selection by the Saginaw Spirit.
 He played junior hockey in the Ontario Hockey League with the Saginaw Spirit and Barrie Colts.
 In 2010, he was named to the OHL First All-Star Team and the CHL First All-Star Team.

 In his final season of OHL hockey, Crawford became the first defenseman in OHL history to lead the league in Defenseman Scoring and Plus/Minus in the same season.